The 5th Syntax-Guided Synthesis Competition (SyGuS-Comp) will take place as a satellite event of FLoC, CAV and SYNT 2018.

 KangJing Huang (Purdue University), Xiaokang Qiu (Purdue University) and Yanjun Wang (Purdue University)

 Deepak D’Souza (IISc, Bangalore), P. Ezudheen (IISc, Bangalore), P. Madhusudan (UIUC), Pranav Garg (Amazon), Daniel Neider (MPI-SWS) and Shubham Ugare (IIT, Guwahati)

-Saswat Padhi (UCLA), Rahul Sharma (Microsoft Research, Bangalore) and Todd Millstein (UCLA)
+Saswat Padhi (UCLA), Rahul Sharma (Microsoft Research, India) and Todd Millstein (UCLA)

 The winners for various tracks are as follows.

 - General Track: CVC4

 Slides for final presentation of results are here.

 Slides for final presentation of solvers: CVC4, DryadSynth, Horndini, LoopInvGen

 A detailed final report is also available here.